Calico Museum of Textiles Ahmedabad Entry Fee

 Strolling through the two sections of the Calico Museum is an enriching experience for every visitor who can learn about textile culture and heritage tracing back to centuries.
 Fascinating collection of varied needlework from across the world inspires visitors.

 Collection highlights include Kashmiri shawls made in a span of three years.
-Iconic museum holds thematic sections which portrays finest spun and woven fabrics belonging to varied parts of the country.
+Iconic museum holds thematic sections which portray finest spun and woven fabrics belonging to varied parts of the country.

 This priceless gem has an amazing wall hanging depicting Krishna that hangs from the second floor to the ground level.
 The museum also showcases an embroidered tent and robes of Shah Jahan.